Petergatsby/GleepostAPI/testing.md

 ###2.
 Get the GleepostAPI repository
 If you have installed Go and set $GOPATH correctly, you should just be able to type `go get github.com/draaglom/GleepostAPI` and it will be installed to your $GOPATH.

 You may need to install version control systems for some dependencies (mercurial, bzr).
-On OSX you can install them with Homebrew.
+On OSX you can install them with [Homebrew](http://brew.sh/).

+`brew install hg`
+`brew install bzr`

 ###3.
 Get the external dependencies
 The API requires an instance of MySQL and Redis to run.
 You can install these with homebrew.